GSA-TTS/identity-handbook/_articles/manage-50-50-state.md

 * Deploy 1: Add the migration, write to the new table/field.
 Optionally add a rake task to update existing data.
 * After deploy (optional): Run the rake task to update existing data.
-* Deploy 2: Read from the table/field.
+* Deploy 2: Read from the table/field

+### Remove a table or field
+* Deploy 1: Remove all reads in the code
+* Deploy 2: Remove all writes in the code
+* Deploy 3: Remove the table/field

-## Persistent data structures
+## Persistent data structures in redis

 When adding, removing, or renaming fields from a data structure that is persisted in redis, such as `user_session`, `idv_session`, or `document_capture_session`, it could be saved from a new instance and read by an old one, or vice versa.

 ### Add a field
-* Deploy 1: Write to the new field but do not use it
+* Deploy 1: Add the field and write to it
 * Deploy 2: Read from the field

 ### Remove a field
 * Deploy 1: Remove everywhere that reads the field
-* Deploy 2: Remove the field
+* Deploy 2: Remove all writes to the field
+* Deploy 3: Remove the field

 ### Rename a field
-* Deploy 1: Write to the new name everywhere the old name is written.
+* Deploy 1: Add the new name.
+Write to the new name everywhere the old name is written.
 Read from both fields with `new_name || old_name`
 * Deploy 2: Remove references to the old name

 ## Jobs

 Job requests could be enqueued by a new instance and picked up by an old one, or vice versa.
-When an argument is added or removed, it causes 500 errors from ArgumentError.
+When an argument is added or removed, it causes 500 errors with ArgumentError.

 ### Add an argument to a job #perform method
 * Deploy 1: Add the argument with a default value (usually nil) and do not use it